With Treatment

 Services provided:

-District 19 Community Services Board Hopewell Prince George Csl Services is an inpatient rehab facility in Prince George, VA that is located in the 23875 zip code.
-District 19 Community Services Board Hopewell Prince George Csl Services provides counseling for groups, substance use education and HIV and AIDS education.
-It provides outpatient rehabilitation, intensive outpatient treatment and regular outpatient treatment.
+District 19 Community Services Board Hopewell Prince George Csl Services is an inpatient treatment facility in Prince George, VA that is located in the 23875 zip code.
+District 19 Community Services Board Hopewell Prince George Csl Services offers group counseling, HIV/AIDS counseling and substance use education.
+It includes intensive outpatient treatment services, regular outpatient treatment and outpatient rehab.

 Address: 4910 Prince George Drive, Prince George, VA 23875 in Prince George County